artemgilmanov/DataStructures/Array/about.md

 ```
 As expected, we're able to find the element 4 in the Array, but not 30.

-## Binary Search
+### Binary Search

 This section is optional.
-It briefly introduces a more advanced searching algorithm that you will learn more about in a later Explore Card.
+It briefly introduces a more advanced searching algorithm that you will learn more about later.

 There is another way of searching an Array.
 If the elements in the Array are in sorted order, then we can use binary search.
 Binary search is where we repeatedly look at the middle element in the Array, and determine whether the element we're looking for must be to the left, or to the right.
 Each time we do this, we're able to halve the number of elements we still need to search, making binary search a lot faster than linear search!

 The downside of binary search though is that it only works if the data is sorted.
 If we only need to perform a single search, then it's faster to just do a linear search, as it takes longer to sort than to linear search.
 If we're going to be performing a lot of searches, it is often worth sorting the data first so that we can use binary search for the repeated searches.

-In-Place Array Operations Introduction
+### In-Place Array Operations Introduction
-In programming interviews, the interviewer often expects you to minimise the time and space complexity of your implementation.
-In-place Array operations help to reduce space complexity, and so are a class of techniques that pretty much everybody encounters regularly in interviews.

 So, what are in-place array operations?